sharkymark/nuon/README.md

 ### eks-simple
 This example repository contains an App Config called [eks-simple](https://github.com/nuonco/example-app-configs) creates an EKS cluster with a `whoami` application deployed on it, an Application Load Balancer and a Certificate.
 The App Install is accessible from https://<subdomain input>.<install id>.nuon.run

-## Frequently Asked Questions

-The [FAQ](./docs/faq.md) contains answers to common questions about Nuon, including CLI commands, AWS integration, and more.

 ## Resources